Cycle 2

 Count each sound on your fingers as you say a word slowly.

-This task introduces students to blending words (still consisting of two continuous phonemes) without the instructor telling the student the word before saying it slowly.
+This task introduces students to blending words (still consisting of two continuous sounds) without the instructor telling the student the word before saying it slowly.
 This task does that with the final two words: off and you.

 A note on the /y/ sound: